Quettas Dwellers Call For State-owned Public Transport Facilities - UrduPoint

 Quetta's Dwellers Call For State-owned Public Transport Facilities

-Residents of Quetta are still waiting for the sate-run public transport facilities similar to Metro Bus Service in Punjab to reduce huge traffic congestion in the city

-QUETTA, (UrduPoint / Pakistan Point News - 28th Jan, 2023 ) :Residents of Quetta are still waiting for the sate-run public transport facilities similar to Metro Bus Service in Punjab to reduce huge traffic congestion in the city.
+QUETTA, (UrduPoint / Pakistan Point News - 29th Jan, 2023 ) :Residents of Quetta are still waiting for the state-run public transport facilities similar to Metro Bus Service in Punjab to reduce huge traffic congestion in the city.

 Quetta city needs the urgent attention of the authorities as most of the roads cannot sustain the pressure of traffic, leading to congestion and environmental problems, Aziz Nasar said while talking to APP.